Sexual side-effects for men and people assigned male at birth

 Types of treatment for erection problems (erectile dysfunction)

-• Tablets.
+- Tablets.
 These help you to get an erection.
 They only work if you are interested in having sex and you need to get sexually aroused for them to work.
 It’s quite common for tablets not to work on their own.
 Many men have more success with another treatment or combination of treatments.

-• Vacuum pump.
+- Vacuum pump.
 A tube is placed over your penis and a pump creates a vacuum, which causes an erection.
 A rubber ring is placed at the base of your penis to keep it hard while you have sex.
 The tube is removed.

-Some men prefer the pump because it avoids the use of drugs.
+Some people prefer the pump because it avoids the use of drugs.
 Another advantage is that the cost of the pump is a once-off payment.
 It can take some practice to get the technique right.
 You can use the pump as often as you like.

-• Urethral pellets.
+It can also be used together with tablets or injections.
+You may be advised to use the pump to encourage blood flow to your penis after surgery or radiation treatments, even if you are not ready to have sex. - Urethral pellets.
 These contain drugs to help you get an erection.
 They are put into the opening or ‘eye’ of your penis.
 Then the pellet is massaged into the penis to help it melt.
 Standing or walking around can help your erection develop better.
-You should get an erection in 5 to 15 minutes.
+You should get an erection in 5-15 minutes.
 Some men get some pain, redness or a burning sensation in the penis or testicles after using the pellets.

-• Penile injections.
+- Penile injections.
 You inject a drug into the base of your penis.
 You should get an erection within about 15 minutes.
 The erection lasts from 30 minutes to 2 hours.
 The first dose is given by your doctor in the hospital so that they can see how well you respond and decide the best dose for you.
 Then you or your partner will be taught how to give the injection at home.
 The injection does not hurt, as the needle is very fine.
 You should not inject more than 2 or 3 times a week.

-• Penile implants (surgery).
+- Penile implants (surgery).
 This is where tubes, a reservoir (container) and a pump are put inside your body during an operation.
 The implant means you can press on the pump to make your penis fill with fluid and get hard.
+Most men and their partners are very satisfied with these devices.
+Possible side-effects include infection and pain.

 Hints and tips – sex after cancer treatment

-• Give yourself time to recover, and don’t rush into sex if you don’t feel ready.
+- Give yourself time to recover and don’t rush into sex if you don’t feel ready.

-• It may help to talk openly to your partner or a counsellor about how you’re feeling.
+- It may help to talk openly to your partner or a counsellor about how you’re feeling.

-• Talk to your specialist nurse if you’re worried about your sex life or sexual side-effects.
+- Talk to your specialist nurse if you’re worried about your sex life or sexual side-effects.
 You don’t need to feel embarrassed.
 They will be happy to talk to you and give you advice.

 For more information